itmm/hex/docs/add.md

 	}
 @End(run loop)
 ```
-* Generates a new paragraph blocks
+* generates a new paragraph blocks
-* Multilpe paragraph blocks will be merged into one paragraph block on
+* multiple paragraph blocks will be merged into one paragraph block on
   read

 ```